 A recommended pass mark is reached by consultation among the part chairperson, the general officer overseeing that examination, and the Examination Committee chairperson.
 Any significant deviations from the a priori pass mark set by the pass mark panel are explored at this time.
 The recommended pass mark and explanations for deviations from the a priori pass mark and any abnormal passing percentages are submitted to the vice president-admissions who approves the final pass mark.
-Upon approval by the vice president-admissions, the final exam statistics are forwarded to the Executive Council.
+The final exam statistics are forwarded to the Executive Council and Board of Directors.